The Importance of Indirect Sales Across Different Industries in Europe

 To answer these questions, a group of students from the Rotterdam Erasmus School of Management conducted an independent study on indirect sales management for BRM software provider Qollabi

 Who is Qollabi?

-Since the beginning, the company understood that introducing a new product requires a better understanding, not only of the product itself but also the industries that are most appropriate for the company.
+From the beginning, the company understood that introducing a new product requires a better understanding, not only of the product itself but also of the industries that are most appropriate for the company.
 Are indirect sales really important in Europe?
 And if so, which industries rely on them?